-A quality stroller is essential to parents on the go with babies and small children.
+A quality stroller is one of the more important baby essentials for parents on the go with babies and small children.
 While wearable baby carriers offer closeness and hands-free mobility, a stroller is sometimes a more comfortable and economical choice for certain trips and activities.

 When selecting a stroller, parents will need to consider their budget and the age(s) and weight(s) of their child(ren).
 These factors will play a critical role in determining which type of stroller is most appropriate.
 Additionally, lifestyle features should be evaluated as different strollers offer varying benefits to casual vs. on-the-go families.